The Real Estate Commission Structure: How Flat Fees, Splits, And Thresholds Will Motivate Your Agents

 How to make the team commission model even more effective

-This model can also be attractive to clients, as it tends to be more customer service-oriented.
+This model could also be attractive to clients, as it tends to be more customer service-oriented.

-Make sure your marketing and sales reflect this unique USP.
+Make sure your marketing and sales reflect this unique selling point..

-You can apply the same rules mentioned in the standard commission split section to a team model.
-For example, offering splits that change based on the lead generation source.
+You can apply the principles mentioned in the standard commission split section to a team model.
+For example, by offering splits that change based on the lead generation source.

 5. Franchise Fees